libretro/neocd_libretro/README.md

 In the era of modern computers and portable devices, CD-ROMs are no longer convenient.
 Additionally I believe it is not possible to read the TOC of protected games without special drivers.
 As a result, NeoCD now exclusively run using CD-ROM images.

-> **&#128211; Note:** The copy protection mechanism is now emulated and functional.
-You will need a CD image with correct TOC information or patched images.
-The easiest way to create CD Images is probably to use **CloneCD** type software.
-If you find yourself unable to image your games correctly, there are archives with correct CUE files for all known games floating around the net.
-To tell if a copy protected CD image is correctly made open the CUE file, track 01 should have something very special about it.

-NeoCD accepts as input a cue sheet file (CUE).
+NeoCD accepts as input a cue sheet file (CUE) or a MAME CHD file.
 The image can be either of "single file" type (CUE, BIN) or "multiple files" type (CUE,ISO,[WAV/FLAC/OGG]).

 > **&#127926; Supported audio formats are:** Wave (.wav), FLAC (.flac) or Ogg Vorbis (.ogg)